 We contacted Acebal’s defense attorney Carl Lietz III.
 He said he would get back to us, but we did not receive a call before publishing.

-Just before Acebal’s arrest he was lauded by the equestrian community for his work with economically disadvantaged children.
-The charity’s executive director told Rate My Horse PRO in late April 2011 that he was no longer associated with their organization.
+Just before Acebal’s arrest, he was lauded by the equestrian community for his work with economically disadvantaged children.
+The charity’s executive director told us in late April 2011 that he was no longer associated with their organization.

 Acebal is scheduled to be back in court in June for a jury trial in another criminal case.
 He was picked up by Forsyth County officials last summer for allegedly driving naked while performing a “sex act” on himself.
 A pipe with methamphetamine residue was found in his vehicle according to the police report.
 He is charged with possession of a schedule II controlled substance, possession and use of drug related objects, and public indecency.